When To Use Gua Sha In Your Skincare Routine

 Is Gua Sha Good for Acne?

-Reduce the appearance of acne
+Reducing the appearance of acne

-Since the treatment helps with blood circulation in the face, a gua sha facial can also minimize the redness and size of pimples.
+Since the treatment helps with blood circulation in the face, a gua sha facial can minimize the redness and size of pimples.
 It does this by moving the “gunk,” if you will, and letting your skin purge it out, basically.

-Battle acne scars as well as fine lines and wrinkles
+Battling acne scars as well as fine lines and wrinkles

-Minimize puffiness
+Minimizing puffiness

 There are a lot of things that are impressive about lymphatic drainage as it relates to acne.
 In addition to the two things mentioned above, it can also bring down the overall puffiness of your skin—which can give you a different type of glow.